 When there is a chance, we like to go on many trips, for instance to 100vědců.

-Our grammar school acquired a Prusa RepRap i3 Mk3 3D printer, which is now managed by four members of Pátek.
+Our grammar school has two Prusa RepRap i3 Mk3 3D printers, which are now managed by four members of Pátek.
 For that reason, we print almost constantly during our meetings and every member can, with the help of more experienced members, design and then print anything.
 Most people, however, choose to just download a shitty model from thingiverse and print that.

 One could call our little group a hackerspace.
 One of the main advantages of a hackerspace is the availability of tools which would otherwise not be feasible to have at home.
 Currently, we just have the 3D printer and some screwdrivers, but after prior arrangement, we sometimes borrow some of the lab kit that our school owns (obviously under the surveillance of a teacher 😉).
 In the future, we would like to gather more tools to make available to all members.